 Ernest decides to go to Tombstone for opening a eyeglasses store,but soon discovers that nobody trusts him.
 After helping Wyatt rid the town of Doom Brothers via the shooting,Albright's eyeglasses is really successful.

 Zeb Macahan, a pioneering westerner, help's move his brother's family to the wild west.
 They run into several obstacles including the breakout of the Civil War.
 This sends the father back ...
 See full summary »

 Eva Marie Saint,

-Combining colorized footage from the television series 'The Life and Legend of Wyatt Earp' with new scenes shot in Tombstone, Az in 1994-this movie shows the return of the legendary former Marshal to his old stomping grounds.
+Combining colorized footage from the television series The Life and Legend of Wyatt Earp (1955) with new scenes shot in Tombstone, Arizona, this film shows the return of the legendary former Marshal Wyatt Earp to his old stomping grounds.
 He visits old friends, teaches bad guys some manners and reveals secrets about his early life.
 Written by

 This was a very long sit (sic).
 Did people in those days really enjoy these series?
 Probably by lack of something better.
 Bad plot, bad acting and very lame fighting scenes.
 I have not seen much of these western-style type series, and I hope I don't have to see a lot more in the future.
 Because I hadn't heard of Wyatt Earp beforehand, I was a little confused in the beginning.
 But the time difference between the two periods became noticeable quickly enough when looking at the quality of the footing.
 Many of the story lines I could not really follow, but I couldn't care less.
 All the time while watching this movie I tried to find something that could hold my attention.
 No luck.
 I give this one 2/10 instead of 1/10, thanks to good ol' Johnny Cash...

 2 of 16 people found this review helpful.